Cabinet Paint

 Image

-Lacquer and oil-based products will yellow, shrink and crack over time.
+Lacquer and oil-base products yellow, shrink and crack over time.
+You don't notice this happening with stained cabinets because its how wood looks.

 • Acrylic paint comes in any colour and the colours look amazing;